LeoIta/Angular/src/documentation/routing.md

 ];
 ```

-To _activate the routing_ inside the component, you need to add the special element `<router-outlet></router-outlet>`, where you want to have the routing, ad remove all the component involved in the routing.
+To _activate the routing_ inside the component, you need to add the special element `<router-outlet></router-outlet>`, where you want to have the routing, and remove all the component involved in the routing.

 **Please note** that the path for `http://localhost:4200/about` is `'about'` and not `'/about'` or `'\about'` or the app will not display any view.